 Emotional intelligence is the ability to understand the emotions of people around you, and adapt your actions and behavior accordingly.
 This is a valuable skill that can help you build trusting relationships with clients.
 To develop your emotional intelligence, start by practicing with your own emotions.
-Reflecting on how you feel and respond in common situations will help you become more mindful of emotions in general.
+Reflect on how you feel and respond in common situations to become more mindful of emotions in general.
 Then, bring this awareness into your interactions with others.
 Rather than reacting right away to a request or statement, practice empathy and ask people for their perspective or opinion.

 4. Critical Thinking